I’m a Senior Lecturer in Contemporary Writing and Culture at the University of York.

 I’ve been teaching in higher education since 2009, with a focus on literature, race, and culture.
 My doctoral research explored representations of racial passing in African American women’s writing.
 I’ve written extensively on the work of Toni Morrison, Zora Neale Hurston, Gloria Naylor, Dorothy West, and Nella Larsen.

-I’m a teacher at heart.
 At York, I offer a specialist module on contemporary Black literature and film.
-It examines work by Caleb Azumah Nelson, Brandon Taylor, Raven Leilani, Natasha Brown, Rachel Long, Steve McQueen, Barry Jenkins, and Kayo Chingonyi.
+It examines work by Caleb Azumah Nelson, Brandon Taylor, Raven Leilani, Natasha Brown, Rachel Long, Steve McQueen, Barry Jenkins, and Kayo Chingonyi (among others).
 I’m particularly interested in questions of representation, history, the literary marketplace, uncertainty, ambiguity, affect, and Black temporality.
 These interests also shape my practice-based research as a poet and non-fiction writer.

 I’ve held a range of senior leadership positions in learning and teaching, including School Learning and Teaching Lead (at York St John University) and Director of Undergraduate Teaching (at the University of York).
 I supervise a number of PhD projects (including theses on wrestling, nature writing, Black speculative fiction, and African American women’s writing).
-I’ve experience of policy work (having previously been a member of the Runnymede Trust’s Emerging Scholars Forum and a 2025 fellow at The York Policy Engine).
+I was a member of the Runnymede Trust’s Emerging Scholars Forum (contributing to the Aiming Higher Report) and I was a 2025 fellow of The York Policy Engine.
+I remain interested in the relationship between race, higher education, and literary studies.

 Click here to see my staff profile.